 - BhringAmla Shampoo

 This intense hair repair treatment is an herbal blend of Bhringraj, Amla, Shikakai, and Brahmi.
 This hair shampoo is specially formulated with oils crafted with an ancient Ayurvedic process called ‘Kshirpak Vidhi.’
 It is a process in which ‘Kshira’ or cow milk is combined with ayurvedic herbs, cooked, and prepared with patience.
+This amla hair products range is best for hairfall and hair growth.

 With the goodness of medicinal herbs and natural oils, BhringAmla Shampoo nourishes hair from root to tip.
 It makes the hair healthier and stronger from root to tip.
 It prevents gray hair, softens strands, moisturizes flyaway hair, and improves scalp health.
 It also enhances hair growth and increases volume, making your hair appear thicker and fuller.